 A holiday in Greece: history, beaches and gods

 Many generations travel to Greece for their holiday and with good reason.
 Nowhere else in Europe do you find such a combination of historic monuments, delightful food and genuine hospitality.
+From cheap breaks away to cities like Athens and Thessaloniki to adventurous getaways on beautiful islands, a Greek trip has something for everyone.
 Add to that one of the longest European coastline, perfect for a stunning beach vacation, and you know you have found a winner.

 The best travel deals for your holiday in Greece

 Other great destinations in Europe

 April until October, including both months, are the main holiday season, but be careful, July and August can be very hot at the coast and in Athens.
 An alternative for this time of the year is to escape to the mountains, for example Mount Olympus, the home of the Greek gods.
 Spring bloom is especially spectacular in Greece, and the sea water is already warm enough for a refreshing dip.
 Autumn, on the other hand, is ideal for those that love swimming in warm sea water and don't mind cooler evenings.
 Winter in Greece can be wonderful, perhaps the best time to plan an extended visit to Athens and Thessaloniki.
 The crowds are gone and, with a bit of luck, you will see the Acropolis in all it's splendour and alone.

 Greek food you shouldn't miss

 - Chaniotiko Boureki, a gratin of potato slices with courgette, Myzithra cheese and mint, typical for Crete